john-science/python_for_scientists/classes/05_lists_and_lambdas/problem_set_1_map_reduce_filter.md

 #### Lambda

-In order to use `map`, `reduce`, and `filter` you're going to have to get used to `lambda` functions.
+In order to use `map` and `filter` you're going to have to get used to `lambda` functions.
 Create lambda functions to do the following things:

 1. Find the square of a number.
 2. Find the cube of a number.